haiku/website/content/about/faq.md

 Use the Keymaps preferences.
 If your preferred layout is not available there yet, you can customize an existing one by drag'n'dropping the keys around.

 ### Is there some kind of failsafe mode I can boot into?
 How do I get to it?
-You can get to the boot menu by holding shift or pressing space before the Haiku boot screen shows.
-From there you can toggle several safe mode settings, such as forcing a lower video resolution, preventing drivers from getting loaded, or disabling some hardware features.
+You can get to the boot menu by holding {{< SHIFT >}} or pressing {{< SPACE >}} before the Haiku boot screen shows.
+From there you can toggle several safe mode settings, such as forcing a lower video resolution, preventing drivers from getting loaded, or disabling some hardware features by blacklisting its driver.
 See the [user guide's Boot Loader](/docs/userguide/en/bootloader.html) chapter.